rodolfoksveiga/bookmark-server/README.md

 ### Deployed application: https://bookmark-server-rv.herokuapp.com/

-#### In this project used `http.server`, `requests`, and other secondary packages from Python 3.9 to develop this simple bookmark server.
+#### In this project I used `http.server`, `requests`, and other secondary packages from Python 3.9 to develop this simple bookmark server.

 The application allows the user to create short names for URLs.
 Afterwards, the short name can be set as the application's route parameter, thus, the application redirects the client to the correspondent URL.